Yoctol/bottender/docs/channel-whatsapp-handling-events.md

 ## Handling Events with Router

-Bottender offers a bunch of helpers to route within your WhatsApp or multi-platform application.
+Bottender offers a bunch of helpers to route within your WhatsApp or multi-platform app.
 To learn more about how to use those WhatsApp particular routes with router, check out [WhatsApp Routing](channel-whatsapp-routing.md).